Robert Špehar: Monaco

-Špehar arrived in Principality of Monaco in summer 1997 with the status of Belgian First Division top scorer.
+Špehar was born in Osijek.
+He arrived in Principality of Monaco in summer 1997 with the status of Belgian First Division top scorer.
 The season before, 1996–97, he scored 26 goals playing for Club Brugge, a score that was outpaced by only three more players in next 20 seasons of league.
 The new season already started when he finally completed transfer move to AS Monaco and joined the company of a generation led by Fabien Barthez, Willy Sagnol, Ludovic Giuly, Victor Ikpeba, Henry and Trezeguet.
 After initial four games of the season, Monaco leadership and manager Jean Tigana estimated that the club will not be able to drag out complete season with two young strikers, Henry and Trezeguet, who were 19 years old and a few years older Victor Ikpeba, so they completed transfer of Belgian side Club Brugge top scorer Robert Špehar together with another striker from Division 1 club FC Nantes, Chadian Japhet N'Doram who came to Monaco as first division top scorer runner-up the season before. Špehar was very honored to be at the club, sharing a dressing room with such a class of teammates.
 A 1996–97 French Division 1 titleholder at the time, Monaco, went on with their successful spell and won the 1997 Trophée des Champions, played in the semi-finals of the 1997–98 UEFA Champions League with Špehar scoring a goal against Juventus, finishing third in 1997–98 Division 1 season qualifying so for 1998–99 UEFA Cup competition.
 Following the 1998–99 season, Špehar and Monaco achieved similar result in domestic league ending up in fourth place at the end qualifying again once more for an upcoming 1999–2000 UEFA Cup season.

 The greatest moment in Špehar career happened in the semi-final second leg of the 1997–98 UEFA Champions League on 15 April 1998, a home match against Juventus.
 He scored by his own words, one of his favorite goals throughout entire career.
 A loft header over Juventus' goalkeeper Angelo Peruzzi brought a 3–2 win for Monaco.
 Unfortunately for Špehar and Monaco, they stayed short handed in the end, losing 6–4 on aggregate.
 Juventus advanced to the UEFA Champions League Final played in Amsterdam Arena, Amsterdam due to a 4–1 first leg advantage from Stadio delle Alpi, Turin, Italy.

 International career

-Špehar made his debut for Croatia in a July 1992 friendly match away against Australia, coming on as a 78th-minute substitute for Goran Vučević, and earned a total of 8 caps, scoring no goals.
+Špehar made his debut for Croatia in a July 1992 friendly match away against Australia, coming on as a 78th-minute substitute for Goran Vučević, and earned a total of eight caps, scoring no goals.
 Most of them in friendlies.
 His final international was a December 1996 King Hassan II Tournament match against the Czech Republic.